 - Nearest Railway Station- Kathgodam Railway Station & Dehradun Railway Station

 - Nearest Airport- Pantnagar Airport(for Kathgodam) and Jolly Grant Airport(for Rishikesh)

 - Departure Time from Rishikesh on Day 1- 6 am

 - Pickup point from Rishikesh- Natraj Chowk/ Old Zostel Hotel, Tapovan

 - Departure Time from Kathgodam on Day 1- 6:30 am

 - Pickup point from Kathgodam- Kathgodam Railway Station

 - End Point- Kathgodam or Rishikesh

-- Arival time on Day 6 at Kathgodam or Rishikesh- Approximately 6pm
+- Arrival time on Day 6 at Kathgodam or Rishikesh- Approximately 6 pm

-- Cloak room: There is no seperate cloak room available.
-You can handover your luggage to our team and collect while returning.
+- Cloakroom: There is no separate cloakroom available.
+You can hand over your luggage to our team and collect it while returning.
 We will be keeping it safely at Lohajung in the same Homestay.

 - The cab is a 7-seater.

 - The whole cab costs 7500/- from Kathgodam/Rishikesh(one way)

 - Trekkers may choose to travel by bus or local cab to reach Lohajung.